andar1an/andar1an/README.md

 - 👋 Hi, I’m @stephenandary
-- 💞️ I’m looking to collaborate on Cosmonic, wasmCloud, NATS.io, Yew.rs, projects like solidproject.org and https://www.w3.org/TR/activitypub/ (especially Rust implementations).
+- 💞️ I’m looking to collaborate on Cosmonic, wasmCloud, NATS.io, Yew.rs, and projects like solidproject.org (especially Rust implementations).

 <!---
 stephenandary/stephenandary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.